-I have seen in many cases, children that snore wet their bed often.
-This is because the anxiety to sleep makes your child not respond to nature’s call.
-This leads to bedwetting, which further drowns your child in depression and bad mood.
+I have seen that in many cases, children who snore wet their bed often.
+This is because the anxiety to sleep makes your child’s body not respond to the cues to pee.
+This leads to bedwetting, which could further cause a mood change in your child.

 3. Having Nightmares

 The symptoms of sleep apnea are pretty much similar to the symptoms of ADHD.
-Snoring, especially sleep apnea makes your child hyperactive and disruptive throughout the whole day.
+Snoring, especially if your child suffers from sleep apnea makes your child hyperactive and disruptive throughout the whole day.
 Due to the sudden behavioral changes, it can be pretty hard to manage your child.